iamdanielv/ollama_scripts/README.md

 The script will:

-* Check pre-req's
+- Check pre-req's
-* Install Ollama (if not already installed)
+- Install Ollama (if not already installed)
-* Check the current version and update if a newer one is available.
+- Check the current version and update if a newer one is available.
-* Verify the `ollama` service is running.
+- Verify the `ollama` service is running.
+- **Prompt you to configure Ollama for network access.** This is required for OpenWebUI (in Docker) to connect to it.
+Please say **Yes (y)** when asked.

 ### Network Access for Docker